techidock/open-source/channel_area/README.md

 Shapes are always positioned with their left edge along the bottom of the canvas.
 The canvas now fills the browser window and scroll bars are removed so the entire drawing stays visible.
 The available height is calculated between the top navigation bar and bottom toolbar so the drawing area makes full use of the space.
 Portrait mode shows the Properties panel below the canvas, while landscape mode allows the panel to be pinned on the right.
 The canvas has no fixed width or height attributes, so it automatically grows or shrinks to fit whatever space is available in the drawing area.
-Edit Mode is off by default so the point markers remain hidden until enabled.
+Edit Mode is off by default so the point markers remain hidden.
+When the edit tool is active the markers are forced visible even if the **Show Vectors** checkbox is off.

 Use the **Water Height** box on the **Channel Properties** tab to draw a blue line at the chosen level.
 The line spans only the width of the current shape.
 The resulting water area appears along with the overall area in that panel.
 Use the **Silt Height** box to show sediment build-up.
 The transparent brown region up to this line is counted separately so you can see the silt area alongside the water area; this value is also displayed in **Channel Properties**.